draav/Minecraft_PokeWorld/README.md

 ## Installation

-[Download the latest `Minecraft_PokeWorld_vX.X.X` zip folder](https://github.com/draav/Minecraft_PokeWorld/releases/latest) ([click here for 1.12](https://github.com/draav/Minecraft_PokeWorld/releases/tag/v1.7.0-beta)) then copy to your saves folder and unzip it.
+[Download the latest `Minecraft_PokeWorld_vX.X.X` zip folder](https://github.com/draav/Minecraft_PokeWorld/releases/latest) then copy it to your saves folder and unzip it.
 There are more detailed instructions on where to to find your saves folder available [on the wiki](https://minecraft.gamepedia.com/Tutorials/Map_downloads#Importing_into_Minecraft).
 You should see a file structure something like:

 * `.minecraft`
   * `saves`